M5ez/M5ez/examples/OTA_https/README.md

 * If the certificate on the server is signed by a different root certificate - which may happen before the cert expiration date - updates will not work anymore.
 If you plan to deploy lots of IoT appliances using this update method it is probably best to control your own server and have a root certificate on it that expires sometime well after you will have sold your startup.

-* `ez.update` cannot be used to pass basic auth credentials with the user:pass@host notation.
+* `ez.wifi.update` cannot be used to pass basic auth credentials with the user:pass@host notation.

 * Various other limitations of the WifiClientSecure class apply: this is IoT land...